dangtuanminh08/DigitalAudioNoiseGenerator/README.md

 - Notification with controls
 - Change names of/delete files
 - More Hello Kitty...

-### Bugs I Know Of 😢
-- Song title doesn't change colour accordingly
-- Total time displays a long negative number when skipping forward\
-  (Only when loading a song for the first time)

 #### Dev Info
 - My phone: Google Pixel 4a